 His solution?
 Record at home, in a closet.

 It’s not such a bad idea.
-Other big-name professionals like Jimmy Fallon are recording from the safety of their homes, too.
+Other big-name professionals like Jimmy Fallon have recorded from their homes, too.

-And as it turns out, many (if not most) of the best-selling products on Kajabi include videos that were filmed in the creator’s homes.
-By setting up your environment properly, you can record professional-quality audio and video—all without a professional recording studio.
+And as it turns out, many (if not most) of the best-selling products on Kajabi include videos that were filmed in the creator’s home.
+By setting up your environment properly, you can record professional quality audio and video without a professional recording studio.

 In this post, we’ll cover all the basics of how to maximize video production and quality at home.
 And don’t worry, the lighting resources and video equipment we cover here are items you probably already have on hand!

 “Your content matters most,” said Cole Johnston, Video Production Specialist at Kajabi.
 “People will watch less-than-professional quality video if the content delivers value.”

 Before you start filming, take the right amount of time to develop your content and make it as valuable as possible.
 One rule of thumb is, “Make your content worth 10 times more than what you’re charging.”

 Camera and equipment

 Do you need to invest in a $2000 DSLR and professional mic?